erSubhashThapa/100daysofcode/r1-log.md

 ![ScreenShot](log_imgs/R1D33/num.png)

 And oddly enough, the script with the div will log a different result if I keep everything the same but I step through the whole script in the debugger slowly.
-In that case it still doesn't give the expected result, because it shows no border proporty in the last log.
+In that case it still doesn't give the expected result, because it shows no border property in the last log.

 ![ScreenShot](log_imgs/R1D33/step.png)